Skip to content

 • Filtered triggers — use prefix and suffix to limit which S3 events invoke the Lambda, reducing unnecessary invocations.

-• Self-clientbucket arg provides a typed BucketClient for the handler’s own bucket, auto-injected with no config.
+• Self-clientsetup receives a bucket: BucketClient for the handler’s own bucket, auto-injected with no config.

 • Typed dependenciesdeps provides typed TableClient<T> and BucketClient instances with auto-wired IAM and env vars.

-• Resource-only mode — omit event handlers to create just the bucket.
+• Resource-only mode — finish with .build() to create just the bucket.
 Reference it via deps from other handlers.

 • Cold start optimization — the setup factory runs once and is cached across invocations.
 Receives bucket (self-client) alongside deps and config.